RC Airplanes Simplified

 Inrunners are generally mounted to a gearbox, to reduce speed and increase torque.

-The photo at right shows a typical Brushless Outrunner motor.
+The photo at right shows a typical Outrunner brushless motor.
 They are available in a wide range of sizes, to power the lightest of indoor RC airplanes to the biggest of the giant scale RC airplanes.

-How to Determine the Power Requirements of RC Electric Motors.
+How to Determine the Power Requirements of RC Electric Motors

 1. Power can be measured in WATTS.
 Note that 1 horsepower=746watts.